MathieuMorel62/holbertonschool-simple_shell/README.md

 ## Description
 This repo has a simple implementation of the standard command interpreter for the system that receives commands from the standard input or a file.
 This version has many features that make it similar in some aspects to the standard shell, but it is a simple program to learn its operation.
 Only some standard shell features have been incorporated.

+#### Basic lifetime of a shell

+1 - Startup the shell.

+2 - Wait for user input.

+3 - Parse user input.

+4 - Execute the command and return the result.

+5 - Go back to step 2.

+You could terminate the shell anytime, just type in the prompt the exit command.

 ## Resources
 ### Read or Watch: